JoshuaGilgallon/JoshuaGilgallon/README.md

 </div>

 ## 🚀 About Me
-Full-stack developer based in Perth, Australia, passionate about building innovative solutions and exploring new technologies.
-Currently working on multiple exciting projects!
+Full-stack developer based in Perth, Western Australia.
+Working on multiple projects behind the scenes.

 ## 💬 Get in Touch
 - Email: joshuagilgallon@outlook.com